6uan/Fantasy-Basketball/README.md

 $ . .venv/bin/activate
  ```

-- After we have our .venv
+- After we have our .venv install all required dependencies

  ```
-$ pip3 install Flask
+$ pip install -r requirements.txt

  ```

 - Start Flask Server